ajclarkin/delayed-discharges/README.md

 Run GenerateReport.Rmd and this will take the most recent 12 months of data from data_processed/data.csv and create the report.
 Chart labels are updated automatically.

 The charts showing percentage of patients discharged going home and count of patients going home are exported to images/ as rate.jpg and count.jpg (prepended with latest year-month).

+## Delay Data
+This looks at the delays between ready for discharge and discharge.
+It needs a separate data extraction (for now) and generates a pdf report.

+Files:
+- ImportDelayData.Rmd
+ - DelaysReport.Rmd